express-in-code-game/excode-design/docs/design.md

   - home page simple routes: /events /games
   - /games : list of games or create a game
 - search used only for events, games, users
+- time
+  - players send events to the ingame.events topic
+  - server as well sends events ingame.events (time and other arbiter-type events)
+  - streams.app.ingame-events-to-state updates a ktable via -> groupByKey reduce materialize.as(game.states.store)
+    - reduce recomputes a state of a single game
+      - so all events in ingame.events topic are keyed with a game's uuid
+  - game.states.store is streamed to game.states.downstream, consumer reads updates, broadcasts to players
+  - kafka ids
+    - topics
+      - ingame.events
+      - game.states.downstream
+    - stores
+      - game.states.store
+    - apps
+      - streams.app.arbiter
+        - reacts ingame.events , sends events on interval
+      - streams.app.ingame-events-to-state
+    - restoring timeers ont the client after disconnect
+      - game state has server timestamps
+      - on reconnect server sends client the game state
+      - and adds server's current timestamp
+      - client receives the data and recomputes time-left using valid server timestamp
+      - or add server timestamp to every event from the server, in general